Timberline Mountain: Resort history

 First called Timberline Four Seasons Resort, it was opened in January 1987 after a real estate developer named David Downs started making ski runs, calling the area Mt.
 Timberline.
 Wanting to develop a large ski resort, Dr. Frederick Reichle and family bought a large amount of land on Cabin Mountain, creating Timberline Four Seasons Resort.
-Into the 2,000's, the resort was extremely successful.
-However, the old Infrastructure started breaking down, including issues with lifts and snowmaking equipment, such as an incident in February 2016 where a chairlift malfunction injured multiple skiers (Though there were no fatalities) after a cross arm disconnected from a lift tower and fell to the ground, drawing away customers.
+Into the 2000s, the resort was successful.
+However, the old infrastructure started breaking down, including issues with lifts and snowmaking equipment.
+One such incident occurred in February 2016 where a chairlift malfunction injured multiple skiers (though there were no fatalities).
+The incident was caused by a cross arm disconnecting from a lift tower and falling to the ground.
+The incident caused customers to be drawn away from the resort.
 Thus, the resort faced challenges, including financial and legal troubles, which led to its closure and bankruptcy in February of 2019.
-In November 2019, it was bought by Perfect North Slopes, an alpine skiing resort in Indiana, who invested $10 million in renovations, including new lifts, lodge remodeling, and snowmaking upgrades.
+In November 2019, it was bought by Perfect North Slopes, an alpine skiing resort in Indiana, who invested 10 million USD in renovations, including new lifts, lodge remodeling, and snowmaking upgrades.
 Then, it re-opened as Timberline Mountain and it continues to operate as a popular place for Appalachian skiing.